ncschroeder/Number-Theory-Playground/README.md

 prime numbers in ascending order.
 There are some interesting applications for PFs.
 See the info for the "Divisibility" or "GCD and LCM" sections for some applications.

+For the website version, the input number with the highest amount of prime factors is 8,192 (2<sup>13</sup>), the largest power of 2 ≤ 10,000, the max input.
+An input number with the highest amount of *unique* prime factors is 2,310.
+This number has a PF of $2 \times 3 \times 5 \times 7 \times 11$.
+You could also multiply that number by 2, 3, or 4 and those numbers are ≤ the max input and have the same amount of unique prime factors.

-For the CLI and GUI versions, the input number with the highest amount of prime factors is 2<sup>53</sup>
-(9,007,199,254,740,992), the largest power of 2 ≤ 10 quadrillion, the max input.
+For the CLI and GUI versions, the input number with the highest amount of prime factors is 9,007,199,254,740,992 (2<sup>53</sup>), the largest power of 2 ≤ 10 quadrillion, the max input.
 The input number with the highest amount of *unique* prime factors is 304,250,263,527,210.
 This number is the product of the first 13 prime numbers so it has 13 unique prime factors and its PF is
 $2 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23 \times 29 \times 31 \times 37 \times 41$.
 You could also multiply that number by 2 or 3 and those numbers are ≤ the max input and have the same amount of unique prime factors.

-For the website version, the input numbers with the highest amount of prime factors are 536,870,912 (2<sup>29</sup>) and 805,306,368 (2<sup>28</sup> × 3).
-An input number with the highest amount of
-<em>unique</em> prime factors is 223,092,870.
-This number is the product of the first 9 prime numbers so it has
-9 unique prime factors and its PF is
-$2 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23$.
-You could also multiply that
-number by 2, 3, or 4 and those numbers are ≤ the max input and have the same amount of unique prime factors.

 #### Calculation